zhangdq/NetworkImageView/README.md

 Contributing
 ------------

-I'm open to any suggestions and pull requests.
+I'm open to any suggestions or pull requests.

 [1]: https://github.com/DarrenMowat/NetworkImageView/issues